gabevenberg/crabroll/ARCHITECTURE.md

 It uses the embassy networking stack and [rust-mqtt](https://github.com/obabec/rust-mqtt) to manage communication with home assistant.
 It uses a custom stepper motor driver (which will eventually be split into a standalone crate) to drive a stepper motor with a tmc2209 stepper motor driver.

-Main spawns all tasks,
-and does the inital hardware setup, as well as allocating resources and channels on the stack for communication between tasks.

-Roughly, the architcture looks like:
+Roughly, the architecture looks like:
 ```mermaid
 flowchart
 main[[main]]